mantidproject/mantid/docs/source/release/v6.3.0/indirect_geometry.rst

 - The Indirect Simulation :ref:`DensityOfStates interface <DensityOfStates_Interface>` (and corresponding :ref:`SimulatedDensityOfStates <algm-SimulatedDensityOfStates>` algorithm) can import force constants data from CASTEP or Phonopy calculations, then sample an appropriate q-point mesh on-the-fly to create a phonon DOS.
 This feature requires the Euphonic library to be installed.
 This library is included in the Windows package, but for other platforms an installer is provided in the Script Repository.
-- In Inelastic Data Analysis the :ref:`Elwin Tab <Elwin-iqt-ref>` has had its UI updated to be more user friendly.
+- In Inelastic Data Analysis the :ref:`Elwin Tab <elwin>` has had its UI updated to be more user friendly.
 - :ref:`VesuvioAnalysis <algm-VesuvioAnalysis>` excludes back scattering spectra for now to avoid problems with the analysis.
 - Updated documentation for :ref:`VesuvioAnalysis <algm-VesuvioAnalysis>`.